 - During Learn to Skate class, skaters are split into groups with other skaters of comparable age and skill level.
 As a skater progresses through our program they learn new skating skills that build on the skills they have already mastered.
 Each skater progresses at their own pace and should not be expected to pass to a new level each session.

-- All skaters will receive 30 minutes of group instruction and 30 minutes of supervised practice time.
+- All skaters will receive 30 minutes of group instruction and 30 minutes of supervised practice time unless otherwise stated.
 Experience has shown us that this combination provides the best overall environment for skater growth.

 - All youth skaters need to have an adult who is responsible for them at the rink during the entire hour of Learn to Skate class.
 Our coaches are unable to monitor skaters once they have left the ice.